ali-babaei/ai-revolution/README.md

 # AI Revolution

-Here we are going to make a revolution in AI field in the world.
+Here we are going to create a revolution in the field of artificial intelligence in the world.